Cleancoindev2/fluidity-tap-scripts/README.md

 ./bin/poke-pip-fluidity-tap
 ```

 2. Lock the FluidityTap Adapter tokens into the CDP engine and withdraw X Dai.
 X Dai < less than collateralization ratio set up.
-THe default value in these scripts is 110%.
+The default value in these scripts is 110%.

 ```bash
 ./bin/frob-fluidity-tap
 ```

 3. Remove the X Dai and place it into your account.
-At this point the collateral is locked in MCD system and your external wallet will have Dai
+At this point the collateral is locked in MCD system and your external wallet will have Dai.

 ```bash
 ./bin/exit-dai